-If you want to equip yourself with the knowledge and skills needed to develop service provision for children and young people, our MSc is for you.
-It will develop your understanding of the societal and political influences that impact on children and young people, as well as promoting effective joint working between and across sectors and agencies.
+Equip yourself with the knowledge and skills needed to develop service provision for children and young people.
+Our MSc will develop your understanding of the societal and political influences that impact on children and young people, as well as promoting joint working between sectors and agencies.

 Whatever your background and experience in working with children and young people, this course will help you develop skills to benefit the young people you work with as well as boost your own career.
 You'll enjoy lively debate through sharing your experiences with your fellow students who will themselves be drawn from a wide range of disciplines relating to children and young people.
 In fact, inter-professional practice is central to the whole course and you'll learn to build on your practice with children and young people to support the whole multi-disciplinary team that may be working with an individual or group, both within your workplace or in a wider social care context.

 The group discussion is always very interesting and stimulating; I enjoy learning from my peers and their experience.

 Working with children and young people can be a very rewarding and challenging experience and there's a wide variety of settings you might choose to work in.
 Our MSc will equip you with an enhanced level of expertise to build your career in your chosen sector, whether that’s healthcare, social care, education or other related fields.